chisom5/imageGallery_App/README.md

 I learnt some ES6 structure such as destructuring feature in the project. i.e const [current, imgs] = [document.querySelector('#current'), document.querySelectorAll('.imgs img')];

+### To run the project on your system:

+* Download the Project Folder.
+* You can use a local server to open the index.html or just run the index.html file.
+Enjoy!